Hybrid cloud or multi-cloud strategies?

 On the other hand—it doesn’t have to be an either/or decision.
 Many organisations are increasingly adopting a hybrid-multi-cloud strategy, blending both models to get the best of both worlds.
 This approach allows you to leverage private infrastructure for core systems while utilising multiple public clouds to drive innovation and ensure resilience.

-The Hybrid-Multi cloud approach: a compromise
+The hybrid-multi cloud approach: a compromise

 Some organisations may find solace and value in a more blended strategy—a combination of both hybrid and multi cloud approaches.
 This will allow them to maintain private infrastructure for sensitive workloads while also tapping into multiple public cloud providers for other applications.
 This multi hybrid approach offers the best of both worlds, enabling organisations to stay competitive while managing risk and complexity.